 Accurate: Before 1753, Sarah Lewis (c.1740‒1792) married Jacob Shepard (1733‒1773).
 After Jacob Shepard's death from smallpox in 1773, widow Sarah married Nathaniel Gibbs (who first married Mary Whitehurst).
 After Sarah's death, Gibbs married Alice Easton in 1795.
 Gibbs died in 1806 and was buried in Washington, Beaufort County.
 Of Jacob and Sarah’s children, their daughter Hannah met and married Capt.
 Charles Biddle when he sailed into Beaufort during the Revolution and helped build a small fort.

 3) Inaccurate: Although little is known of Nathaniel Sloo, his name is referenced in a number of online stories as the father of the little girl buried in a barrel of rum in the Old Burying Ground.

 The Beaufort Historical Association's Old Burying Ground self-guide tour pamphlet reads: "Girl in Barrel of Rum – Here is the grave of a girl buried in a barrel of rum.
 As the story goes, an English family, with a young daughter, came to Beaufort in the late 1700s.
 Wanting to see her homeland, the girl finally persuaded her mother to allow her to make the voyage.
 Her father promised his wife he would return her safely, but she died on the voyage home.
 Instead of burying her at sea, and not wanting to break a promise to his wife, the father placed her body in a barrel of rum and brought it to Beaufort for burial."

-Since there is no documentation for the "girl in a barrel of rum" or a connection between either Nathaniel Sloo or the Sloo/Shepard house, any text or tour guide regarding this matter should refer to the story as "legend" or "oral history."
+Since there is no documentation for the "girl in a barrel of rum" or a connection between either Nathaniel Sloo or the Sloo/Shepard house, any narrative (written or oral) regarding this matter may want to refer to the story as "legend" or "oral history."